carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 ### J

+* [jsonschema](https://python-jsonschema.readthedocs.io/) - `jsonschema` is an implementation of the [JSON Schema](https://json-schema.org/) specification for Python. [github](https://github.com/python-jsonschema/jsonschema).
 * [JSFiddle](https://jsfiddle.net/) - JavaScript code playground.
 * [JSON API](https://jsonapi.org/) - A specification for building APIs in JSON.
 * [JSON Feed](https://jsonfeed.org/) - a format similar to RSS and Atom but in JSON.
 * [JSON Lines](http://jsonlines.org/) - This page describes the JSON Lines text format, also called newline-delimited JSON.
+* [JSON Schema](https://json-schema.org/) - JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
 * [JSON to YAML](https://www.json2yaml.com/) - Convert JSON to YAML online.
 * [JSON](http://json.org/) - JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 * [JScrewIt](http://jscrew.it/) - JScrewIt converts plain JavaScript into JSFuck code, which consists of only six different characters: `! ( ) + [ ]`.